Compensation Pattern

 Related terms

-- Root Cause vs SymptomA root cause is the underlying issue that creates a swing fault; a symptom is the visible downstream result — confusing the two leads golfers to practice fixing the wrong thing.
+- Root Cause vs SymptomA root cause is the underlying issue that creates a swing fault.
+A symptom is the visible downstream result.
+This means confusing the two leads golfers to practice fixing the wrong thing.

-- Swing Fault PrioritySwing fault priority is the process of deciding which of several visible issues in a swing to address first, since faults are often connected and fixing the right one first can resolve others automatically.
+- Swing Fault PrioritySwing fault priority is the process of deciding which of several visible issues in a swing to address first, since faults are often connected and fixing the right one first can resolve others on its own.

-- Early ExtensionEarly extension is thrusting the hips toward the ball during the downswing, which causes the golfer to stand up out of posture and forces compensations at impact.
+- Early ExtensionEarly extension is thrusting the hips toward the ball during the downswing.
+This causes the golfer to stand up out of posture and forces compensations at impact.

 Related guides & benchmarks